 A sign outside the headquarters of the Alabama Education Association, as seen on January 24, 2023.
 (Brian Lyman/Alabama Reflector)

-The Alabama Republican Party will consider a rule change at a Saturday meeting to ban Republican candidates for state school board, county school board and county superintendent from taking money from the National Education Association and its affiliates, like the Alabama Education Association (AEA).
+The Alabama Republican Party Saturday voted to ban some Republican school board candidates from accepting money from the National Education Association and affiliates like the Alabama Education Association (AEA).

-ALGOP spokeswoman Jeannie Faherty said Tuesday the rule change will not include city school board races, which are nonpartisan.
+The ban would not apply to city school board races, which are nonpartisan.

 SUPPORT NEWS YOU TRUST.

 Our stories may be republished online or in print under Creative Commons license CC BY-NC-ND 4.0.
 We ask that you edit only for style or to shorten, provide proper attribution and link to our web site.
 Please see our republishing guidelines for use of photos and graphics.